mvw/hackerrank/Functional Programming/Parsers/Simplify the Algebraic Expressions/README.md

 reduced by some number of clever simplification operations until we end up with the syntax tree for the simplified expression.

-And this is indeed what I implemented only that the simplification operations turned out to be ordinary calculations on polynomials of degree 5 or less.
+And this is indeed what I implemented, only that the simplification operations turned out to be ordinary calculations on polynomials of degree 5 or less.

 Addition of two polynomials can be achieved by adding the coefficients:
 ```erlang
 eval_add(P1, P2) ->
   lists:foldl(fun(K, Map) ->